ston-fi/jvp-core/doc/architecture.md

 The mechanism is the same, except that `Vote status` contract checks if the new vote is different from the previous one.

+## Reset vote

+To reset their vote a vote participant sends both votes values as 0.

 ## Checking Jetton

-Checking is done through an off-chain get method on `Vote storage`
+Checking is done through an off-chain get method on `Vote storage`.

 # Register contract

-Main contract that routes user calls to the correct `Vote storage` contracts
+Main contract that routes vote participant's calls to the correct `Vote storage` contracts.

 ## Storage